asaleh-lab/dotnet-multiagent-frameworks/README.md

 Put your OpenAI API key in `.env`.

-## Let's send a car through three graph shapes
+## Send a car through three graph shapes

 ```powershell
 dotnet run --project src/LangGraphPatterns
 ```

-## Let's orchestrate the book, then score the card
+## Orchestrate the book, then score the card

 ```powershell
 dotnet run --project src/LangGraphOrchestrate
 ```

-## Let's send the same intake through a crew
+## Send the same intake through a crew

 ```powershell
 dotnet run --project src/CrewBasics
 ```

-## Let's fill a typed job card
+## Fill a typed job card

 ```powershell
 dotnet run --project src/CrewStructured
 ```

-## Let's hang the book tool on the agent, then on the task
+## Hang the book tool on the agent, then on the task

 ```powershell
 dotnet run --project src/CrewTools
 ```

-## Let's run the crew with the tool and the card together
+## Run the crew with the tool and the card together

 ```powershell
 dotnet run --project src/CrewApplied
 ```

-## Let's look up the book with a kernel agent, then ask what we wrote
+## Look up the book with a kernel agent, then ask what we wrote

 ```powershell
 dotnet run --project src/BeeaiWorkflow
 ```

-## Let's write the card in a two-agent chat, then in a group
+## Write the card in a two-agent chat, then in a group

 ```powershell
 dotnet run --project src/Ag2Chat
 ```

-## Let's run the same job on three frameworks
+## Run the same job on three frameworks

 ```powershell
 dotnet run --project src/CrewApplied